Roguefromearth/temp_cleaner/README.md

 Option to skip hidden files/folders (default: true).
 Option to preserve empty folders (default: true).

-Error handling for file operations
+Error handling for file operations.
-Progress reporting through console output
+Progress reporting through console output.

 To use this node:

-Install via Git
+Install via Git.
-Restart ComfyUI
+Restart ComfyUI.
-Enter you temp folder path
+Enter you temp folder path.

 You can then add the "Temp Folder Cleaner" node at the end of your workflow and connect your image output to it.
 The node will:

-Process any images passed to it
+Process any images passed to it.
-Clear the specified temp folder
+Clear the specified temp folder.
-Pass the images through unchanged
+Pass the images through unchanged.

 Configuration options: